Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 As you are staying north of Dharavi, it would make the most sense to do the regular Dharavi Tour and meet us directly at Mahim Station.

-If you would like car transport then a private tour with Car Transfer would be a good option.
+If you would like car transport then a private tour with car transport would be a good option.
 This way we could pick you up directly at your hotel.
 But please note that only the Dharavi part of the trip would be covered (ie. you would not see the red-light area and open-air laundry).
 There would also be an additional charge to cover the extra distance that our car would have to come.
-If you wish to do a private tour with car transfer and also see the other parts of the tour such as the red-light area and the open-air laundry, then contact us and we will try to arrange something.
+If you wish to do a private tour with car transport and also see the other parts of the tour such as the red-light area and the open-air laundry, then contact us and we will try to arrange something.

-If you would still like to do the shared Dharavi Tour with Car Transfer, you will need to be at our office at 8.30am.
+If you would still like to do the shared Dharavi Tour with Car Transport, you will need to be at our office at 8.30am.
 It will take about 80 minutes/80 minutes/60 minutes to reach by taxi so it would be an early start!
 If you still wish to go, then you might consider making your own way back to your hotel/residence after the Dharavi part of the tour.